serazing/xscale/docs/window.rst

 .. note::

-    Every time one uses the py:method:`xscale.Window.set` method, all the window parameters are automatically reset.
+    Every time one uses the :py:meth:`xscale.Window.set` method, all the window parameters are automatically reset.

 There are several default options that allow a flexible use of ``Window``.
 By